 Step 1:

-The creation of Exchange Traded Funds starts with a party called an Authorized Participant (AP).
+The creation of exchange-traded funds starts with a party called an Authorized Participant (AP).
 An Authorized Participant can be a professional, financial institution, market maker, or a person with tons of money

 Step 2:

 For instance, if the ETF tracks the Sensex, the Authorized Participant buys some quantity of all the constituent shares of the Sensex.
-Similarly, if the ETF tracks the Dow Jones Industrial Average, the AP will buy some shares of all the 30 companies which are a part of the index.
+Similarly, if the ETF tracks the Dow Jones Industrial Average, the AP will buy some shares of all the 30 companies that are a part of the index.

 Step 3: